Farmin Shahabuddin, MPH, Sunny Cui, Morgan Wharton, and Jessica Cote, National Center for Health Research

 Type 2 Diabetes

-People in Finland consume more coffee than almost any other nation, and a study of 14,000 people over 12 years found that men who drank 10 or more cups of coffee daily had a 55% lower risk of developing type 2 diabetes mellitus than men who drank 2 cups of coffee a day or fewer.
-Even more dramatic, women who drank 10 or more cups per day had a 79% lower risk of developing type 2 diabetes than those who drank fewer than 2 cups daily.15
+People in Finland consume more coffee than almost any other nation, and a study of 14,000 people over 12 years found that men who drank 10 or more cups of coffee daily were 55% less likely to develop type 2 diabetes mellitus than men who drank 2 cups of coffee a day or fewer.
+Even more dramatically, women who drank 10 or more cups per day were 79% less likely to develop type 2 diabetes than those who drank fewer than 2 cups daily.20

 Parkinson’s Disease